Blog

 The Pensions and Lifetime Savings Association (PLSA) provide guidance through their Retirement Living Standards (RLS), which outline the levels of expenditure required to achieve different standards of living in retirement.

 The RLS, launched in 2019, helps members understand how much money they'll need when they retire and what standard of living that will provide.
 They are categorised into Minimum, Moderate, and Comfortable standards, based on a "basket of goods" approach that reflects the cost of goods and services typically purchased during retirement.
-The 2024 update reflected changes in the cost of living, particularly significant food inflation and rising energy costs.
-This led to substantial increases in the Standards, especially the Moderate RLS, meaning members would need to contribute more or work longer to maintain the same standard of living.
+The latest June 2025 update reflects a reduction in the cost of achieving the Minimum standard, while the Moderate and Comfortable standards have increased slightly.

 For those planning their retirement, the PLSA provides clear guidelines: